14 Top-Rated Weekend Breaks in Scotland

 3. Glasgow: Scotland's Cultural Capital

 Situated astride the River Clyde, Glasgow's rise from an impoverished industrial city to one of the top must-visit cultural destinations in Scotland is a success story that's often told by proud Glaswegians.
 Given its name - Glasgow is Gaelic for "lovely green place," a nod-to the city's many pleasant parks - perhaps none of us should have been surprised.
 Now home to numerous excellent art galleries, museums, and festivals, this port city makes a wonderful break for those seeking a cultural buzz.

-In addition to including tourist attractions such as Glasgow Cathedral and Victorian-era George Square with its cafés, restaurants, and boutique shops, be sure to allow time in your Glasgow itinerary for a little entertainment.
+In addition to including top places to visit such as Glasgow Cathedral and Victorian-era George Square with its cafés, restaurants, and boutique shops, be sure to allow time in your Glasgow itinerary for a little entertainment.
 Glasgow has made a name for itself as a theater destination, with fantastic shows held frequently at historic venues, including the King's Theatre, while the Theatre Royal and the Concert Hall, home of the Scottish Opera and Royal Scottish Orchestra, respectively, present unforgettable concert experiences.

 4. Aberdeen: The Flower of Scotland

-Other fun things to do for vacationers in Aberdeen is paying a visit to the city's two miles of impressive sandy beach, where you can lay down a towel and sunbathe (weather permitting) or hop aboard a Jet Ski and explore the coastline.
+Other fun things to do for vacationers in Aberdeen is paying a visit to the city's two miles of impressive sandy beach.
+Here, you can lay down a towel and sunbathe, weather permitting, or hop aboard a Jet Ski and explore the coastline.
 Aberdeen is also a great golf destination, not to mention being popular among those who prefer more cultural pursuits, such as taking in a theatrical performance or concert.

 5. Elgin & the Scottish Highlands